Andrés Tello

-Andrés Felipe Tello Muñoz (born 6 September 1996) is a Colombian footballer who currently plays as a midfielder for Benevento.
+Andrés Felipe Tello Muñoz (born 6 September 1996) is a Colombian professional footballer who plays as a central midfielder.

 Club career

 Envigado

 Tello began in the lower youth squads of Envigado.
 Thanks to his good performances, Tello would play with the senior team of Envigado, debuting at age 17 against Independiente Medellín on 10 April 2014.
 Andrés Tello played 16 times in his debut season and scored twice; thanks to his performance, many European teams wanted him to join their ranks, among them teams like Juventus and Cagliari in Italy.

 Juventus

 During the 2015 Winter Transfer window, Serie A giants Juventus took Tello on a season-long loan for 1 million, with an option to buy him at €1.4m.
 Juventus would then purchase Tello after making 7 appearances with their youth squad.
 On 8 August 2015, Tello was an unused substitute when Juventus won the Supercoppa Italiana against Lazio.